-- Sixty-one percent of covered workers are in a selffunded plan, similar to the percentage reported in 2012 (Exhibit 10.1).
-The percentage of covered workers who are in a plan that is completely or partially self-funded has increased over time from 49% in 2000 to 54% in 2005 and to 59% in 2010. - The percentage of covered workers differs by plan type: 70% of covered workers in PPOs, 62% in HDHP/SOs, 31% in HMOs, and 31% in POS plans are in a self-funded plan (Exhibit 10.5). - As expected, covered workers in large firms (200 or more workers) are significantly more likely to be in a self-funded plan than covered workers in small firms (3-199 workers) (83% vs. 16%) (Exhibit 10.4).
-The percentage of covered workers in self-funded plans increases as the number of employees in a firm increases.
-Seventy-nine percent of covered workers in firms with 1,000 to 4,999 workers and 94% of covered workers in firms with 5,000 or more workers are in self-funded plans in 2013 (Exhibit 10.4). - Fifty-nine percent of workers in self-funded health plans are in plans that have stoploss insurance (Exhibit 10.10).
-Stoploss coverage limits the amount that a plan sponsor has to pay in claims.
-Stoploss coverage may limit the amount of claims that must be paid for each employee or may limit the total amount the plan sponsor must pay for all claims over the plan year.
+- Sixty-one percent of covered workers are in a self-funded plan, similar to the percentage reported in 2012 (Exhibit 10.1).
+The percentage of covered workers who are in a plan that is completely or partially self-funded has increased over time from 49% in 2000 to 54% in 2005 and to 59% in 2010. - The percentage of covered workers differs by plan type: 70% of covered workers in PPOs, 62% in HDHP/SOs, 31% in HMOs, and 31% in POS plans are in a selffunded plan (Exhibit 10.5). - As expected, covered workers in large firms (200 or more workers) are significantly more likely to be in a selffunded plan than covered workers in small firms (3-199 workers) (83% vs. 16%) (Exhibit 10.4).
+The percentage of covered workers in self-funded plans increases as t arrangement in which the employer assumes direct financial responsibility for the costs of enrollees' medical claims.

-Self-Funded Plan: An insurance arrangement in which the employer assumes direct financial responsibility for the costs of enrollees' medical claims.
 Employers sponsoring self-funded plans typically contract with a third-party administrator or insurer to provide administrative services for the self-funded plan.
 In some cases, the employer may buy stop-loss coverage from an insurer to protect the employer against very large claims.